-It’s the holidays!
-For some, this is a wonderful time of year for catching up and spending time with loved ones, but for others it will bring to the surface the tensions and anger that may simmer all year long.
-But no matter what happens, you can take comfort that you do not belong to any of the following dysfunctional families (even though we love some, anyway).
+Families are complicated.
+For some, spending time with loved ones is a glorious occasion.
+For others, it brings to the surface tensions and anger and resentments.
+But for most, it’s a bit of both.
+But no matter what your situation, you can take comfort that you do not belong to any of the following dysfunctional families (even though we love some, anyway).

 I absolutely loved this book but there’s no denying that the prospect of money can change how siblings interact, especially when one of them makes a massive mistake that puts everyone else’s financial security at risk.
 After all, money is said to be the root of all evil and money is at the core off The Nest.
 What follows is resentment, anger, and, at times, outright hostility.
 Unless you’re fighting over a family inheritance, you can be glad this is a problem you don’t have to worry about.